 Hi, I’m Anna 💙

-I design for people who can't afford confusion: healthcare workers absorbing compliance content between shifts, care patients navigating systems that weren't built with them in mind.
-My work sits at the intersection of UX, accessibility, and learning experience design, grounded in the belief that good design reduces friction for the people who most need that reduction.
+I design for people who can't afford confusion: healthcare workers absorbing compliance content between shifts, patients navigating systems that weren't built with them in mind.
+My work spans information architecture, content strategy, and design strategy.
+The structure of information is never neutral, and I treat the way content is organized, sequenced, and surfaced as a design decision in its own right.
 I notice what's unclear, what's been assumed, where someone is going to get lost.
 I design around those gaps deliberately, and I treat accessibility as structural rather than additive.
-I care about the emotional dimension of a design.
 A design that works but feels unsafe hasn't done its job.

 Good design respects the person on the other side of it.